 GEP, Major, Minor, Elective credit.
 A study of the US from the end of World War II to the present.
 Crosslisted with HST 441.
-Offered on demand.
 Writing Intensive.

 442. THE CIVIL RIGHTS ERA/THREE CREDITS GEP, Major, Minor, Elective credit.
 A study of the black civil rights movement from the early 1950s through the 1970s and beyond.
 Cross-listed with HST 442.
-Offered alternate years.

-448. PUBLIC ADMINISTRATION/THREE CREDITS/FOUR CREDITS IN JAN TERM
+448. PUBLIC ADMINISTRATION/

-Major, Minor, Elective credit.
+THREE CREDITS/FOUR CREDITS IN JAN TERM Major, Minor, Elective credit.
 A study of the various aspects of public administration, i.e. organizational theory, personnel policy, public finance and budgeting, policy analysis, and selected other topics such as ethics or administrative law.
 Offered on demand.